What is Negative SEO and Does it Matter?

 Where Did Negative SEO Come From?

-We can’t emphasize enough that these tactics and practices are not very common in the real world.
+We can't emphasize enough that these tactics and practices are uncommon in the real world.
 That said, the best practices for preventing these sorts of attacks are generally good ideas for any business with a web presence to follow, so we would like to take you through a handful of examples and discuss what you should be doing to keep yourself and your business happy and healthy online.

 Most Common Forms Of Negative SEO Attacks, And What To Do About Them